bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 1. Geographic Variation

+💸) Could be done, but the angle to work would have to be clever.
+Universities vs trade schools, maybe, and their differing outcomes based on location.

 2. Trend related to the news

 ₿) Whenever there's been a big runup or crash the news has been happy to comment.
 And Bloomberg tends to make a comment whenever there's a notable movement.

+💸) Student debt gets some news, but the angle taken tends to be pretty awful.

 3. Who does that?

+💸) Like the geographic variation angle, but likely better.
+What are the demographic characteristics of those holding debt?

 4. Answering a question people care about